 The claims sound too good to be true: Spend just 15 minutes a day with a brain-training app like Lumosity and you could see a marked improvement in your memory, processing speed, and arithmetic reasoning—all by playing a game that tasks you with something as simple as feeding a school of fish or helping ants avoid a collision.

-Is it science or so much snake oil?
-The answer, it appears, is somewhere in between.
+Are the reports of their efficacy science or so much snake oil?
+The answer, it appears, is probably somewhere in between.

-And that is an important caveat: While studies may support the short-term benefits of brain-training apps, there are no studies that track the 20-, 30-, or 40-year effects.
+And that is an important note: While studies may support the short-term benefits of brain-training apps, there are no studies that track the 20-, 30-, or 40-year effects.